-- 4. The water supply impact fee is based on the SAWS 50 Year Water Management Plan. - a.
+4. The water supply impact fee is based on the SAWS 50 Year Water Management Plan.

+- a.
 The 50 Year Water Management Plan uses the drought of record as the guide to determine when projects are needed and the amount of Edwards Aquifer water that will be available based on projected pumping restrictions. - b.
 The existing water supply projects used in the calculation are the Average Existing Edwards Aquifer, Local Carrizo, Trinity-WECO, Oliver Ranch, BSR, GBRA-Western Canyon, and Medina System Surface Water. - c.
 The 2014 to 2023 projects used in the calculation are the Average New Edwards Aquifer, Regional Carrizo/SSLGC, Brackish Groundwater Desalination Phases 1 and 2, Expanded Carrizo Phases 1 and 2, and the portion of the integration line needed for the local Carrizo and Brackish Desalination projects over the next ten years.
-The Regional Water Project is not included in the 2014 to 2013-2023 impact fees. - d.
+The Regional Water Project is not included in the 2014 to 2013 impact fees. - d.
 SAWS determined the total amount of Edwards Aquifer water available as the average during a repeat of a 10-year Drought of Record, or similar conditions.
 This total amount was calculated to be 215,477 AF (or 614,109 EDUs) for its existing Edwards supply, and 7,106 AF (or 20,253 EDUs) for its future Edwards supply.
 Of this total 222,583 AF (or 634,362 EDUs), 210,157 AF (or 598,948 EDUs) was used for existing customers, while 8,642 AF (or 24,629 EDUs) was used for customers 2014-2023.
-The remaining 3,784 AF (or 10,785 EDUs) was used for customers beyond the year 2023. - e.
-The \$2,796/EDU maximum water supply impact fee calculation does not cause new customers to subsidize existing BexarMet customers. - e.f.
-The consequence of the integration of existing and new BexarMet customers increased the maximum water supply impact fee by \$482/EDU, of which \$122/EDU was for existing BexarMet customers using existing SAWS supplies.
-The integration of the former Bexar Met Water System water supplies into SAWS water supplies reduced the amount of existing water supplies available for growth which increased the number of new EDUs using new supplies. - g.
+The remaining 3,784 AF (or 10,785 EDUs) was used for customers beyond the year 2023. - e.-The \$2,796/EDU maximum water supply impact fee calculation does not cause new customers to subsidize existing BexarMet customers.
+However, the integration of the former Bexar Met Water System water supplies into SAWS water supplies reduced the amount of existing water supplies available for growth which increased the number of new EDUs using new supplies.
+The existing BexarMet customers using existing SAWS supplies increased the maximum impact fee by \$122/EDU, and the integration of existing and new BexarMet customers increased the maximum impact fee by \$482/EDU.
+The impact of the integration of the former Bexar Met Water System water supplies into SAWS water supplies is an increase of \$472 to the Water Supply impact fee. - f.e.
 SAWS staff changed the assumption for debt financing the future Water Supply CIP from 100% debt financing to 50% debt financing, matching SAWS multi-year financial plan.
-This reduced the Water Supply rate credit and increased the impact fee. - h.
-The majority of the Committee determined that it was inappropriate to allocate 100% of the Capital Costs of new water supply projects to new development as this did not reflect the benefit to existing customers of the diversification of our water supply as well as the reduced drought risk provided by the increased, non-Edwards supply.
-Thereafter, the Committee recommends the Water Supply
+This reduced the Water Supply rate credit and increased the impact fee.